h0vhannes/Symba/README.md

 * Download <a href="https://github.com/araratpoghosyan/Symba/archive/master.zip" target="_blank">Zip Archive</a> and unzip it.
 * Open Vagrantfile with text editor and change **config.vm.hostname** value (symba) to your project name, ex. **config.vm.hostname = "symfony-project"**.
 * Copy salt/pillar/config.sls.dist file to salt/pillar/config.sls.
 Here you can specify all your configurations that will affect your installation.
-* Copy salt/salt/ngins/files/nginx.conf.dist to salt/salt/ngins/files/nginx.conf.
-This will be your nginx host configuration file.
+* Copy salt/salt/apache/files/apache.conf.dist to salt/salt/apache/files/apache.conf.
+This will be your apache host configuration file.
 Change server_name to your project domain name, ex ```server_name symfony-project.dev;```
 * Edit your hosts file and add this line at the bottom ```192.168.10.10 symfony-project.dev```.
 If you don't know how to edit hosts file please follow <a href="http://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/" target="_blank">this</a> link.
 * Open **terminal** (on Mac) or **cmd** (on Windows) and change your working directory to unzipped folder.
 * Run ```vagrant up```